uplink-systems/Terraform-Modules/modules/azuredevops/organization_user_entitlement/README.md

 Using *azuread_group* data source the module initially gets the attributes for the groups from Azure AD to process.
 The data source *azuread_user* gets all users attributes for each groups' members.
 Finally, *azuredevops_user_entitlement* enrolls each Azure AD user into the AzDO organization with at least the default *basic*-license (if not other license is specified).
 Why does the module not make use of AzDO's *Group Rules* feature to enroll users in a smoother and cleaner way?
 The provider simply does not support this feaure, at least not at the time this module was written.
 Why does the module not make use of *azuredevops_group_entitlement* resources to onboard users?
 The resource type simply does **not** create/onboard users in the AzDO organization.
-It only manage licensing on a per-group basis.
+It only manages licensing on a per-group basis.

 Needless to say, but of course the Azure AD **groups** that shall be processed **must already exist** in the connected Microsoft Entra directory.